thib-ack/rehapt/README.md

 # rehapt <a href="https://travis-ci.org/thib-ack/rehapt"><img src="https://travis-ci.org/thib-ack/rehapt.svg?branch=master"></a> <a href="https://goreportcard.com/report/thib-ack/rehapt"><img src="http://goreportcard.com/badge/thib-ack/rehapt"></a> <a href="https://godoc.org/github.com/thib-ack/rehapt"><img src="https://godoc.org/github.com/thib-ack/rehapt?status.svg" alt="GoDoc reference"></a>

-Rehapt is a declarative REST HTTP API testing library.
+Rehapt is a Golang declarative REST HTTP API testing library.
-You describe how you want your HTTP API to behave and the library take care of comparing the expected and actual response elements.
+You describe how you expect your HTTP API to behave and the library take care of comparing the expected and actual response elements.

 This library has been designed to work very well for JSON APIs but it can handle any other format as long as it marshal/unmarshal to/from simple maps and slices